 Located at 24713 Sumner Buckley Hwy in Buckley

 “During the month of October our farm features a 5 acre corn maze and the largest selection of pumpkins in the valley.
 Come try your hand at one of three pumpkin slingshots.
 We even have one just for kids.
 We offer FREE tractor pulled hay rides on the weekends (weather permitting).
 In our 80 year old barn you will find decorative gourds, cornstalks, mini pumpkins, and edible squash.
 We also have live animals for the kids to see. ”

 Located at 5820 44th St E, Puyallup

 Thomasson Farm has u-pick pumpkins, corn maze, kids koral, lazer tag and so much more.
-Opening date to be announced on their website.
+Opening September 25-26, October 1-31

 Located at 38223 236th Ave SE, Enumclaw

 On a clear day, the picturesque Mount Rainier serves as a beautiful backdrop for our beautiful Kent Valley patch & corn maze.
 Throughout the farm, you’ll encounter a sea of pumpkins, challenging corn mazes, kids’ activities, & plenty of photo inspiration.
-Opening date to be announced.
+Opening date September 24th.

 Located at 27508 W Valley Hwy N, Kent

 Family-owned and operated, satisfying our loyal customers for 30+ years in the Gig Harbor community.
-Pumpkin patch, most likely opens October 3rd.
+Pumpkin patch, open now.